dlemire60/openc2-oif-orchestrator/README.md

 This particular repository contains the code required to set up an OpenC2 Orchestrator.
 The Device repository can be found [here](https://github.com/oasis-open/openc2-oif-device).
 Due to port bindings it is recommended that the orchestrator and the device not be run on the same machine.

-The OIF Orchestrator was created with the intent of being an easy-to-configure OpenC2 producer that can be used in the creation of reference implemetations to control multiple devices.
-To that end it allows for the addition of multiple serializations and trasnportation types.
+_Motivation_:  The OIF Orchestrator was created with the intent of being an easy-to-configure OpenC2 producer that can be used in the creation of reference implementations to control multiple devices.
+To that end it allows for the addition of multiple serializations and message transfer solutions.
+The intent is to reduce the time and effort needed to produce an OpenC2 reference implementation.
+The OpenC2 specification does not limit the types of data serialization or transport protocols that can be utilized to deliver the message content.
+OIF was built with the capability to easily add serialization and transport functionality in order to be able to represent a wide range of use cases.
+Additionally, OIF allows newcomers a lower barrier to entry by providing a framework to work within, allowing a developer to focus their product's functionality without having to build out the rest of the supporting architecture.

+Short term, OIF is being used to work through interoperability use cases in order to mature the OpenC2 specification.
+Long term, OIF plans to help guide the community towards conformance by providing a validation/test capability that will determine if the vendor implementation meets the requirements set forth in OpenC2 specifications.

 To get started please reference [https://github.com/oasis-open/openc2-oif-orchestrator/blob/master/docs/Orchestrator.md](https://github.com/oasis-open/openc2-oif-orchestrator/blob/master/docs/Orchestrator.md)